sevedkim/sevedkim.github.io/src/content/blog/2023-07-29-my-personal-manifesto.md

 People remember how you made them feel.
 Whether a grand or trivial gesture, kindness always improves the outcome.

 **Be present**
 Ground your mind and body into this very moment.
-Energy and time is wasted unless it's fully focused into what's happening right now.
+Time and energy are wasted unless it's fully focused on what's happening right now.

 **What is the outcome?**
-A goal is an end state and that end state needs to be understood before you make moves.
+A goal is an end state and that end state.
+That end state needs to be understood before you make any moves.

 **Take the path of most curiosity**
 The best paths I've taken have been the ones that are driven by my intrinsic motivation.